IML-DKFZ/latec/README.md

 ## ⚙️&nbsp;&nbsp;Installation

+LATEC requires Python version 3.9 or later.
 All essential libraries for the execution of the code are provided in the `requirements.txt` file from which a new environment can be created (Linux only).
 Setup package in a conda environment:

 ```
 git clone https://github.com/link/to/repository